 Cenovus expects to incur abandonment and site reclamation costs as existing oil and gas properties are abandoned and reclaimed.
-In 2015, expenditures beyond normal compliance with environmental regulations were considered to be in the ordinary course of business.
-Cenovus does not anticipate material expenditures beyond amounts paid in respect of normal compliance with environmental regulations in 2016.
+Cenovus does not anticipate material expenditures beyond amounts paid in respect of normal compliance with environmental regulations in 2017.
 Refer to "Risk Factors - Environment & Regulatory Risks - Environmental Regulations" for further information on environmental protection matters affecting Cenovus.